SnitTeshome/Retail-oltp-olap-integration/06_Reflection Questions.md

-**1. Why is the OLTP system normalized and the OLAP system denormalized?**

-OLTP (Online Transaction Processing) systems are **normalized** to:
-- Reduce data redundancy.
-- Ensure data integrity.
-- Support efficient insert, update, and delete operations.

-OLAP (Online Analytical Processing) systems are **denormalized** to:
-- Improve query performance.
-- Reduce the number of joins in complex analytical queries.
-- Enable fast aggregation and reporting.
+# **_Reflection Questions and Answers_**

 ---

+### **_1. Why is the OLTP system normalized and the OLAP system denormalized?_**

+OLTP systems are normalized to reduce data redundancy and ensure data integrity during transactional operations.
+This structure supports fast, accurate inserts, updates, and deletes by organizing data into multiple related tables.

+OLAP systems, on the other hand, are denormalized to simplify complex queries and enhance read performance for analytical processing.
+Denormalization reduces the number of joins required when querying large datasets, which improves speed and supports efficient reporting and analysis.

+---

-**2. What challenges would you face if you ran analytical queries directly on the OLTP system?**
+### **_2. What challenges would you face if you ran analytical queries directly on the OLTP system?_**

-Running analytical queries on an OLTP system can lead to several issues:
+Running analytical queries on an OLTP system presents several challenges:

-- Performance degradation for transactional operations.
-- Locking and blocking issues, affecting user experience.
-- Resource contention between transactional and analytical workloads.
-- Incomplete or inconsistent data if analytics run during ongoing transactions.
-- Scalability limitations for complex, long-running queries.
+- OLTP databases are optimized for fast, small transactions—not complex, long-running queries—so performance could suffer.
+- Analytical queries may cause locking and blocking, which can interrupt or slow down operational tasks.
+- OLTP systems typically lack historical and aggregated data, which limits the ability to perform trend or comparative analysis.

+---

-### 3. How can automation (e.g., scheduled ETL jobs) help in a real-world data pipeline?
+### **_3. How can automation (e.g., scheduled ETL jobs) help in a real-world data pipeline?_**

-Automation in data pipelines plays a crucial role in ensuring efficiency and reliability.
-Specifically, it:

-- Ensures timely and consistent data movement from source systems to data warehouses.
-- Reduces manual effort and human error.
-- Enables data transformation and cleaning at scale.
-- Supports regular updates for dashboards and reports.
+Automation through scheduled ETL (Extract, Transform, Load) jobs offers several advantages:

+- It ensures data is updated regularly and reliably without manual effort, minimizing errors and reducing workload.
-- Helps maintain data freshness and reliability for decision-making.
+- It enables timely access to fresh, consistent data for reporting and analysis, which supports informed decision-making.
+- Automated pipelines are scalable and consistent, making it easier to handle increasing data volumes and complex transformation tasks.